 The prognosis depends on the cause of the subcutaneous emphysema.
 If associated with major trauma, a procedure or infection, the severity of those conditions will determine the outcome.

-Subcutaneous emphysema associated with scuba diving is usually less worrisome or serious.
+Subcutaneous emphysema associated with scuba diving is most often less serious.